 There Is A Possibility Of Ear Infections

 You will want to wipe your dog’s ears after a swim, and we’ll tell you why.
 Your Yorkshire Terrier has sensitive ear canals, and all it takes is just a little bacteria to cause an ear infection.
 While this is uncommon, just getting yourself into the practice of wiping your dog’s ears after a swim can greatly reduce the chances of this occurring.

 Hair And Nails In Your Pool

 This is less of a health issue than it is a cleaning issue.
-Dogs shed, of course, and so if your Yorkie is swimming in the pool you should keep in mind that you are going to get hair and the occasional nail in your drain.
-Skimmer socks can help to minimize the possibility of this occurring but beyond this, there is not much that you can do.
+Dogs shed, of course, and so if your Yorkie is swimming in the pool, you should keep in mind that you are going to get hair and the occasional nail in your drain.
+Skimmer socks can help minimize the possibility of this occurring, but there is not much that you can do beyond this.

 How To Train Your Yorkie With Peace Of Mind:

 If you haven’t trained your Yorkie properly, then this is the perfect time to start.
 Whatever bad behavior your shepherd has, whether it’s barking at night or other bad behaviors, using the right training program is the key to having an obedient and happy pup.